-Britney H-R is BFA degree candidate (in Film) at the internationally renowned art school Art Center College of Design in Pasadena, California.
+Britney H-R received her BFA degree (in Film) at the internationally renowned art school Art Center College of Design in Pasadena, California.
 A former Pratt Institute, in Brooklyn, New York, film student, she has been making ambitious movies in Apple’s iMovie since she was in 7th grade.
 A devoted Mac user, she purchased her very own 13-inch iBook G3 when she was just 13 from baby-sitting money she saved up all summer.
 A fan of the writing of Virginia Wolf, Woody Allen and the films of Luc Besson, she has a big interest in serious Hollywood film drama.

 Matthew W. Brewster

 Matthew Brewster is the founder of BIMiDEAS and is one of the preeminent ArchiCAD instructors in North America.
 Based in Seattle, he has a professional background in architecture and construction and offers ArchiCAD training and BIM consulting services for the Seattle area and throughout Washington, Oregon and Alaska.
 For over 10 years Matthew has focused on solutions for AEC market firms and has helped clients transition to new technologies.
 His first contribution Viewpoint to Architosh is titled, “Green BIM: Sustainable Design and Building Information Modeling” and talks about unique challenges to BIM in the Pacific Northwest and samples some key BIM projects in the region.